IshtishadAlamTishad/AutoDoc-Hospital-Management-System-/README.md

 - 📑 Easy access to reports
 - 🛠️ Centralized admin oversight

-Designed for doctors, nurses, staff, and administrators to collaborate efficiently and ensure better patient care.
+Designed for doctors, nurses, staff and administrators to collaborate efficiently and ensure better patient care.

 ---